 Beta-2 microglobulin (also known as B2M) is a small membrane protein which is associated to the heavy chains of MHC class 1 and therefore can be found on the surfaces of all nucleated cells (except red blood cells).
 Due to the fact that they are small, this allows them to pass through the glomerular membrane but large quantities of the protein are almost completely reabsorbed by the proximal tubules.
-Serum levels of beta-2 microglobulin are found to be elevated in diseases which are linked with an increase in cell turnover.
+Serum levels are found to be elevated in diseases which are linked with an increase in cell turnover.
 There are also evidence indicating elevated levels present in several benign conditions for example renal dysfunction, liver disease, chronic inflammation, some acute viral infections and a number of malignancies.

 - The Implication and Significance of Beta 2 Microglobulin: A Conservative Multifunctional Regulator.
 Chin Med J (Engl).
 (2016) 129 (4): 448-55.
 Review.
 Li L., et al.